Continental Realty Corp. Acquires 136K SF Charleston Retail Center for $22.6M

 Key Details

-ZRP acquired the property from Baltimore-based Continental Realty Corporation, according to Shopping Center Business.
-The shopping center, located at 946 Orleans Road in Charleston's West Ashley neighborhood, totals 136,327 square feet of retail space.
+Continental Realty Corp., acting through Continental Realty Fund IV LP, purchased the property from Ziff Real Estate Partners (ZRP), a locally based firm, according to Shopping Center Business.
+The shopping center is located at 946 Orleans Road in Charleston's West Ashley neighborhood, across from Citadel Mall.

 The purchase price of $22.6 million represents one of the larger retail trades in the Charleston metro area in recent months.
 Financial terms regarding any assumed debt or equity structures were not disclosed.
-The transaction closed in late 2024, adding to ZRP's growing portfolio of retail and mixed-use properties across the Carolinas.
+Tom Kolarczyk of JLL represented the seller in the transaction.

 Market Context

-As interest rates stabilize and transaction volume begins recovering from 2023 lows, expect additional retail portfolio activity in markets like Charleston, where demographic fundamentals support long-term demand for well-positioned commercial assets.
+As interest rates stabilize and transaction volume begins recovering from recent lows, expect additional retail portfolio activity in markets like Charleston, where demographic fundamentals support long-term demand for well-positioned commercial assets.

 #retail#charleston#acquisition#shopping-center#cre-investment